 And in the short term, coping works.
 That's the seductive part.
 The breathing exercise takes the edge off before the presentation.
 The journaling ritual releases enough pressure to get through the week.
 The workaround — delegating the decision, delaying the confrontation, outsourcing the thing that triggers you — gets the job done without forcing you to face what's underneath.

 But here's what coping does to your neurology over time: it confirms the threat.
-Every time you successfully manage a pattern, your subconscious registers a very specific signal — this threat was real enough to require a survival strategy.
-The neural pathway that produces the unwanted behavior doesn't weaken from coping.
-It strengthens.
-Because you just engaged with it.
-You just built your life around it.
-You just proved, at the deepest level of your programming, that the pattern is necessary.
+Every time you cope, your brain learns the same lesson.
+This threat was real.
+It needed a survival strategy.
+So the pathway that creates the unwanted behavior doesn't fade.
+It gets stronger.
+You just used it.
+You just built your day around it.
+You just proved, at the deepest level, that the pattern is necessary.

 The high achiever who learns to function despite imposter syndrome doesn't weaken the imposter syndrome.
 They fortify it.
 The professional who develops workarounds for their fear of visibility doesn't dissolve the fear.
 They give it a permanent address.